Director Spring 2016: Professor Alan Swensen, Associate Professor of German

 Satisfactory completion of German 351 or the permission of the director is required for participation in the Freiburg Study Group.
 Students will be selected based on their German-language preparation and their general intellectual and personal maturity.

-GERM 341 Advanced Conversation and Composition (Professor Baldwin)
+GERM 341 Advanced Conversation and Composition (Professor Swensen)

 This course addresses the needs of American students studying and living in a German environment.
 It focuses on the language skills needed for coping as a student at a German university.
 A first part is taught by the director while the group travels; a second part is taught in Freiburg by the director and tutors in accordance with the specific needs of the individual student.

-GERM 457 German Culture and Literature (Professor Baldwin)
+GERM 457 German Culture and Literature (Professor Swensen)

 This course is designed to give students a sense of Germany that goes beyond the university setting.
 Students are presented with a survey of German culture that draws on their immediate experience abroad.
 In addition to a study trip to several areas of German-speaking Europe, the course includes museum visits, theater and opera performances, and concerts.
 As with German 341, this course has two components: the pre-semester weeks (in March), which are devoted to travel, and the semester at Freiburg, during which regular class sessions are held.

 GERM 400, 403 Electives Abroad